-When shutting down the stove, use the pellet tool provided and install it as shown in the direction section for the Pellet Adapter.
-Leave the damper in the run position.
+When shutting down the stove.
+Leave the damper in the MEDIUM position.
 This will allow chimney temperatures to remain as high as possible for as long as possible.
 Remember, cold chimney temperatures create creosote.
 Burning all the fuel out of the stove is the best way to leave your stove between fires.

 NEVER POUR WATER ON THE FIRE, IN THE FIRE, OR ON THE STOVE TO EXTINGUISH FLAMES.
-TURN THE DAMPER TO THE OFF POSITION.
+TURN THE DAMPER TO THE OFF POSITION BY SLIDING THE HANGING HANDLE UNDER THE STOVE UP AND TOWARDS THE BACK OF THE STOVE TO UNLOCK THE LOW SETTING SO THE DAMPER WILL SLIDE PAST IT AND COMPLETELY SHUT OFF THE AIR TO THE FIRE AND INSTALL THE PELLET SHUT OFF SLIDE PLATE AS SOON AS POSSIBLE.

-NOTE: This MANUAL is intended as an aid and does not supersede any local, state or like requirements.
-Check with officials or authorities having jurisdiction in your area.
+NOTE: This Manual is intended as an aid and does not supersede any local, state or like requirements.
+Check with officials or authorities having legal control in your area.